mydevpeeps/marlin-configurator/README.md

 ## Command-Line Parameters
 - `--git-reset` _Performs **git reset --hard** before running.
 Default is false._
 - `--configonly` _Runs the configuration modifications but does not compile it.
 Default is false._
+- `--preferargs` _If there is a value conflict between the JSON config and a parameter, this will use the value of the parameter.
+Default is to throw an error._
 - `--upgradeio` _Runs the 'upgrade' and 'update' options for PlatformIO prior to compiling.
 Default is false. **NOT Recommended**_
 - `--silent` _Supresses all of the noise during the configuration phase.
 Default is false._
 - `--config <file>` _JSON configuration file to use.
 Default is none which uses what is in Marlin-Root._